Response element

 Response elements are short sequences of DNA within a gene promoter or enhancer region that are able to bind specific transcription factors and regulate transcription of genes.

 Under conditions of stress, a transcription activator protein binds to the response element and stimulates transcription.
 If the same response element sequence is located in the control regions of different genes, then these genes will be activated by the same stimuli, thus producing a coordinated response.

 Hormone response element

 A hormone response element (HRE) is a short sequence of DNA within the promoter of a gene, that is able to bind to a specific hormone receptor complex and therefore regulate transcription.
-The sequence is most commonly a pair of inverted repeats separated by three nucleotides, which also indicates that the receptor binds as a dimer.
-Specifically, HRE responds to steroid hormones, as the activated steroid receptor is the transcription factor binding HRE.
-This regulates the transcription of genes signalled by the steroid hormone.
+In the case of steroid hormone receptors, the sequence is most commonly a pair of inverted repeats separated by three nucleotides, which also indicates that the receptor binds as a dimer.
+First a steroid hormone binds to the receptor, next the activated steroid receptor binds to the HRE, and this modifies gene transcription.

 A gene may have many different response elements, allowing complex control to be exerted over the level and rate of transcription.

 HRE are used in transgenic animal cells as inducers of gene expression.

 Examples of HREs include estrogen response elements and androgen response elements.